Omer-Abramovich/LExaBan-LExaShap/README.md

 ## Algorithms' implementation

 Full implementation of the code is in this repository.
+* LExaBan for DNF Boolean formulas is available under [LExaBan](LExaBan/BanzhafCircuit.py)
-* LExaBan and LExaShap for DNF formulas are available under BanzhafAlgorithms.py
+* LExaShap for DNF Boolean formulas is available under [LExaShap](LExaShap/ShapleyCircuit.py)
-* LExaBan for semimodule expressions is available under BanzhafAlgorithmsAggregates.py
+* LExaBan for MAX semimodule expressions is available under [Max_LExaBan](Max_LExaBan/ArithmeticCircuit.py)
-* The implementation of previous SOTA algorithms ExaBan,ExaShap, and AdaBan are available https://github.com/Omer-Abramovich/AdaBan
+* The implementation of previous SOTA algorithms ExaBan,ExaShap, and AdaBan are available [here](https://github.com/Omer-Abramovich/AdaBan)

 ## Experiments
 * Example notebook on how to run experiments of our algorithms can be found [here](notebooks/Experiments.ipynb)